MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Invoke-MgGraphRequest

 `Invoke-MgGraphRequest` issues REST API requests to the Graph API.
-It works for any Graph API if you know the REST URI, method and optional body parameter.
+It works for any Graph API if you know the REST URI, method, and optional body parameter.
 This command is especially useful for accessing APIs for which there isn't an equivalent cmdlet yet.

 To retrieve the details of the signed-in user, run: